 Teaser ads directed riders to a microsite where riders could register to win the bike.

-With BMW Motorcycles reaching unheard of levels of performance, we did a high energy brand spot to reflect their new aggressiveness:
+With BMW Motorcycles reaching unheard of levels of performance, we did a high energy brand spot:

 This spot showcased the 173 hp K 1200 S, the fastest BMW bike of all time.